India intends to be a stabilising force, not a disruptive power in the world: S Jaishankar

 On the tensions between Iran and the United States, following the US’ assassination of Iranian general Qassem Soleimani, Jaishankar refused to take a definite position, saying that the “ball is in their court”.
 “What happens finally will depend on the players involved,” he added.

 The external affairs minister, speaking about China, said that it is very important for neighbouring countries to reach an understanding on crucial matters.
+“Neither India nor China can get India-China relations wrong,” Jaishankar said.
+“Each country has gone up in the world simultaneously.
+It is necessary that the two countries find equilibrium.”

 ‘Russia believes India should be a permanent UNSC member’